 - The attacker accesses protected data without proper authentication and secure channel.
-If PACE and EAC functionalities are not implemented correctly, the related test would successfully collect sensitive data groups from the card. - The attacker overwrites protected data of the user.
-If PACE and EAC functionalities are not implemented correctly, the related test would successfully overwrite user data or sensitive security related data. - The attacker discovers an undocumented interface.
+If Basic Access Control functionality is not implemented correctly, the related test would successfully collect sensitive data from the card. - The attacker overwrites protected data of the user.
+If Basic Access Control functionality is not implemented correctly, the related test would successfully overwrite user data or sensitive security related data (e.g., identification or attack counter variable). - The attacker discovers an undocumented interface.
 This interface would provide an additional attack surface.

-Then the Evaluators tried to penetrate the PACE and EAC protection of the TOE with the tests designed according to the above attack scenarios.
+Then the Evaluators tried to penetrate the protection of the TOE with the tests designed according to the above attack scenarios.